indadev/rockPaperScissors/README.md

 mvn spring-boot:run
 ```

-We have integrated the client inside the java project you only need to open
+The client has been integrated inside the java project, you only need to open

 http://localhost:8080/client.html

 ## Technology used

-We have created a rest api for the back end using:
+The API rest for the back end was created using:

 * Java
 * Spring boot